Venezuela music project helps low-income kids even before birth

 Seven out of 10 children who go into The System come from poor households in a country where almost a third of the population remain in poverty despite its huge oil reserves.

-Realizing music helps relax kids and quicken cognitive development, he used that hook to attract pregnant and mothers with young children, and enroll them into the project.
+Realizing music helps relax kids and quicken cognitive development, he used that hook to attract pregnant and mothers with young children, and enrol them into the project.

 "Why wait that long if we can engage children from the moment of birth?" the 42-year-old professional trumpeter asked.